NAME

 If single or no file is specified, cdif reads that file or STDIN as an output from diff command.
 In addition to normal diff, context diff, and unified (combined) diff, the git(1)-compatible conflict marker format is supported as input format.

-Lines those don’t look like diff output are simply ignored and printed.
+Lines that don’t look like diff output are simply ignored and printed.

 STARTUP and MODULE

 cdif utilizes Perl Getopt::EX module, and reads ~/.cdifrc file if available when starting up.
 You can define original and default option there.
-Next line enables –mecab option and add crossed-out effect for deleted words.
+The next line enables –mecab option and adds crossed-out effect for deleted words.

 option default --mecab --cm DELETE=+X

 Modules under App::cdif can be loaded by -M option without prefix.
-Next command load App::cdif::colors module.
+The next command loads App::cdif::colors module.

 $ cdif -Mcolors